- Eligibility for the Student Training Allowance

 - use 68 weeks of the Student Training Allowance;

-Can I receive other funding and the Student Training Allowance?
+Can you receive other funding and the Student Training Allowance?

 Students can get funding from another source and still qualify for the Student Training Allowance if the other fund is only for: